semaphoreci/semaphore/docs/docs/reference/project-yaml.md

 import VideoTutorial from '@site/src/components/VideoTutorial';

-This document is the YAML sytnax reference used for adding and editing Semaphore projects via [Semaphore Command Line](./semaphore-cli).
+This document is the YAML syntax reference used for adding and editing Semaphore projects via [Semaphore Command Line](./semaphore-cli).

 ## Overview

-Projects can be created using [`sem init`](./semaphore-cli#sem-init) or [`sem create`](./semaphore-cli#sem-create).
-The syntax described here is required to use `sem create` for creating a project.
+The syntax described here is required to use [`sem create`](./semaphore-cli#sem-create) for creating a project using the command line.

 ## apiVersion {#apiVersion}